NAAAP Leadership Team

 Michael A. Gonzales

 Michael is the principal owner of NE&E consulting and travels the country as a consultant, executive coach, speaker, panelist and advisor on D&I topics impacting business and workforce imperatives.
-As the former corporate leader of Hallmark’s D&I department, he was responsible for Hallmark’s D&I’s strategies and priorities, their internal and external collaborations, partnerships and compliance.
+As the former corporate leader of Hallmark’s D&I department, he was responsible for Hallmark’s D&I’s strategies and objectives, their internal and external collaborations, partnerships and compliance.
 He was responsible for the execution of the D&I’s priorities regarding, workforce, workplace, marketplace and community.
-Michael was also responsible for the company’s seven Employee Resource Groups.
+Michael was also responsible for the company’s seven Employee Resource Groups, (ERG’s).

-He is also the co-founder of the Diversity & Inclusion Consortium, a national organization of over 240 D&I practitioners and advocates.
+He is also the co-founder of the Diversity & Inclusion Consortium, a national organization of over 385 D&I practitioners and advocates hailing from 18 states 25 cities including three international cities, Toronto, Canada; London, England and Hanoi, Vietnam.
 The Consortium was created when he saw a need for collaborative thought and sharing.
 The main objective of the Consortium is to share best practice and to provide each other insights and support regarding D&I opportunities and challenges.

-Michael also a frequent lecturer on university campuses advancing student knowledge and appreciation for D&I not only for their college experience but in preparation for their professional career.
+Michael is a frequent lecturer on university campuses advancing student knowledge and appreciation for D&I not only for their college experience but in preparation for their professional career.
+He assumed the role of professor teaching a course on diversity, inclusion and equity at Kansas Univerisity this past Spring semester 2020.

-Michael is skilled in the areas of building critical relations, innovation and resourcing, business collaboration, employee relations, diverse and cultural understandings, compliance metrics and program management.
+Michael is skilled in the areas of executive coaching, assessment & consulting, speaking & presentations, building critical relations, innovation and resourcing, business collaboration, employee relations, diverse and cultural understandings, compliance metrics and program management.

 Jane Hyun has served on NAAAP’s National Board of Directors since 2016.
 Jane is a leadership strategist to Fortune 500 companies and an expert in cross-cultural effectiveness, onboarding, and Asian talent development.
 She has 25 years of direct business experience and is a renowned speaker on topics of leadership and cultural fluency and has held management posts at JPMorgan Chase, Deloitte, and Resources Global.